Dissection (band): First era

 By the beginning of January 1996, Dissection was playing shows in Sweden before leaving for a UK tour with At the Gates in February, followed by a vast US tour with At the Gates and Morbid Angel in March.
 Back in Scandinavia, Dissection played at the Rockefeller in Oslo together with Darkthrone and Satyricon, marking the start of a co-headlining European tour.
-In April, in connection with the co-headlining European tour, Dissection released the Where Dead Angels Lie MCD, which contained the title track’s studio and demo version as well as other demo recordings and two cover songs.
+In April, in connection with the co-headlining European tour, Dissection released the Where Dead Angels Lie MCD, which contained the title track's studio and demo versions as well as other demo recordings and two cover songs.

 In 1997, Dissection played the Gods of Darkness tour together with Cradle of Filth, In Flames and Dimmu Borgir.
-Dissection’s and Dimmu Borgir’s show at the Live Music Hall in Cologne, Germany, on 31 March 1997, was recorded and released by Nuclear Blast on the live split video cassette Live & Plugged Vol. II.
-Dissection’s World Tour of the Light's Bane ended with an appearance at the Wacken Open Air festival, which was recorded and released on the Live Legacy album, and the Nuclear Blast festivals.
+Dissection's and Dimmu Borgir's show at the Live Music Hall in Cologne, Germany, on 31 March 1997, was recorded and released by Nuclear Blast on the live split video cassette Live & Plugged Vol. II.
+Dissection's World Tour of the Light's Bane ended with an appearance at the Wacken Open Air festival, which was recorded and released on the Live Legacy album, and the Nuclear Blast festivals.

 Although "[t]he first era of Dissection was now at its peak" and "the situation, at least on the surface, seemed to be stable and prosperous with the band's success peaking, personal differences prevailed".
-This resulted in Palmdahl leaving the band and being replaced by Jon Nödtveidt's brother Emil Nödtveidt for the summer festivals.
+This resulted in Palmdahl leaving the band and being replaced by Jon Nödtveidt's brother Emil for the summer festivals.
 After the summer Norman "suddenly 'disappeared' for several months without notice, with Tobias covering up for him claiming to know nothing (however remaining in close contact with Johan throughout this period).
 The background of this 'disappearance' being that Johan had turned his back on and betrayed the MLO, fearing their retribution."
 As Nödtveidt was a member of MLO, Norman had also left Dissection behind, Nödtveidt being the only member left in the band.
-He recruited a new line-up and booked the Studio Fredman for the supposed recording of their third studio album.
+He recruited a new line-up and booked Studio Fredman for the planned recording of their third studio album.

 Nödtveidt's murder conviction

-On 18 December 1997, Nödtveidt and fellow MLO member Vlad (Victor Draconi/Nemesis Khoshnood-Sharis) were arrested for the murder of a 37-year-old homosexual man, Josef ben Meddour, on 22 July 1997.
+On 18 December 1997, Nödtveidt and fellow MLO member Vlad (Victor Draconi, also known as Frater Nemidial, then known as Shahin Nemesis Khoshnood-Sharis) were arrested for the murder of a 37-year-old homosexual man, Josef ben Meddour, on 22 July 1997.
 Nödtveidt received a 10-year sentence, and Necropolis Records released the compilation album The Past Is Alive (The Early Mischief).
-Vlad/Draconi is currently owner of the Dissection trademark.
+Vlad/Draconi has been the owner of the Dissection trademark, registered with the Swedish Intellectual Property Office, since 2005.